-Magic Mike is Steven Soderbergh’s latest effort which is ostensibly based on Channing Tatum’s brief stint as a stripper before finding fame as an actor.
+Magic Mike is Steven Soderbergh’s latest effort, ostensibly based on Channing Tatum’s brief stint as a stripper before finding fame as an actor.

 Magic Mike is an almost impossibly strange film that at times presents itself as a comedy and at others, a serious look into the pitfalls of stripping.
 The problem being that the depth of insight into the problems faced by the strippers wouldn’t be able to drown an ant.